How to Check Tire Pressure on Your Porsche

 Tire pressure loss happens naturally over time, with most tires losing about one to three pounds of pressure a month.
-Still, there are other factors that can cause tire pressure to vary even more, including:
+Still, other factors can cause tire pressure to vary even more, including:

 - Weather: Cold weather can cause tires to lose even more pressure, while the hot weather we experience here in the Santa Clara area can cause tire pressure to increase.

 - Punctures: Slow leaks can result in a loss of tire pressure over time as you commute from Milpitas to San Jose.